hasithajayamaha/snowdroughtindex-main/docs/roadmap.md

 ### Ecosystem Expansion

 - **Web API**: Develop a REST API for remote access to package functionality
-- **Web application**: Create a web-based interface for non-technical users
+- **Web Application**: Create a web-based interface for non-technical users
+- **Professional Website**: Develop a comprehensive public website similar to HydroSHEDS (https://www.hydrosheds.org/) to serve as the primary online presence for the Snow Drought Index project.
+The website will feature interactive data visualizations, detailed documentation, downloadable datasets, user guides, case studies, and a portal for community engagement, aiming to increase visibility and accessibility for researchers, policymakers, and the public.
-- **Mobile app**: Develop a simplified mobile interface for field researchers
+- **Mobile App**: Develop a simplified mobile interface for field researchers
-- **Plugin system**: Architecture for community-contributed extensions
+- **Plugin System**: Architecture for community-contributed extensions

 ### Advanced Analytics